OUR WEBSITE HAS MOVED – PLEASE CLICK HERE TO SEE THE NEW WEBSITE

 Q: What should I NOT bring?

 A: Use common sense…do not bring weapons, fireworks, a pissy attitude, narcotics, unrelated minors, and don’t bring photography equipment.
 We have our own photographer to record special events, holiday parties, etc, but we will never take your picture unless we have your permission and a signed release.
 Almost all phones, tablets, and laptops now have cameras, and many folks like to work while poolside, so there’s not much we can do about it…EXCEPT: If you are spotted snapping pictures of our members or guests, (and we’re quite good at spotting this,) the device goes into the pool (you don’t get it back) and you go out the gate.
 Period.
-And, as a bonus, you will find yourself banned from every AANR facility in North America AND Canada.
+And, as a bonus, you will find yourself banned from every AANR facility in the United States AND Canada.
 How ’bout them apples?

 Q: I have: (A) piercings (B) tattoos (C) implants or (D) all of the above on my (A) genitals (B) nipples (C) eyebrows (D) tongue (E) lips or (F) all of the above.
 Is this a problem?